ploneintranet/ploneintranet/docs/appendices/configuration_using_portal_registry.rst

     tilte: List of dashboard activity tiles

-    **description**: This is the list of the tiles the user will see on the "Activity centric view" dashboard.
+    **description**: This is the list of the tiles the user will see on the "Task centric view" dashboard.

     **type**: plone.registry.field.Tuple of plone.registry.field.TextLine